Return to EMSOA Home Page

 NORTH CHAPTER: The next clinic to become a high school soccer referee will be held on in the Spring of 2020.
 The location will probably be the Flint Memorial Library (rear, lower level) 147 Park St, North Reading, MA 01864.
 Pre-registration is required but no deposit is required..
 For more information, contact Richard Beaudoin .

-WEST CHAPTER: The next clinic to become a high school soccer referee will be held in the Sunday August 25, 2019 from 8:00 am to 4:00 pm.
+WEST CHAPTER: The next clinic to become a high school soccer referee will be held in March or April 2020.
 Training for new high school soccer referees is done under the National Federation of High Schools rules.
 The clinic will probably be held at the Westwood Council on Aging, 60 Nahatan St, Westwood, MA 02090 Pre-registration and a deposit of $25 is required.
 The deposit is refundable only if registration is withdrawn 3 days or more before the class.
 For registration and further information, contact Ed Rae.

 Background Check: The MIAA requires a Background Check for all high school sports officials.
 Click here for more information.
 Requests to the MIAA for background checks for the upcoming fall season begin on July 1st for that year.
 It is recommended but not required that this be completed prior to attending any clinic held after July 1.